Paraguayan War: Afro-Brazilians

 The Brazilian government allowed the creation of black-only units or "zuavos" in the military at the outset of the war, following the proposal of Afro-Brazilian Quirino Antônio do Espírito Santo, a veteran of the Brazilian War of Independence.
 Over the course of the war, the zuavos became an increasingly attractive option for many enslaved Afro-Brazilian men, especially given the zuavos’ negative opinion toward slavery.
 Once the zuavos had enlisted or forcibly recruited them, it became difficult for their masters to regain possession of them, since the government was desperate for soldiers.
 By 1867, black-only units were no longer permitted, with the entire military being integrated just as it had been prior to the war.
 The overarching rationale behind this was that the "country needed recruits for its existing battalions, not more independently organized companies."
 This did not mean the end of black soldiers in the Brazilian military.
-On the contrary, "impoverished gente de cor constituted the greater part of the soldiers in every Brazilian infantry battalion."
+On the contrary, "impoverished gente de cor constituted the greater part of the soldiery in every Brazilian infantry battalion."

 Afro-Brazilian women played a key role in sustaining the Brazilian military as "vivandeiras."
-Vivandeiras were poor women who traveled with the soldiers to perform "logistic tasks such as carrying tents, preparing food and doing laundry."
-For most of these women, the principal reason they became vivandeiras was because their male loved ones had joined as soldiers and they wanted to take care of them.
+Vivandeiras were poor women who traveled with the soldiers to undertake "logistic tasks such as carrying tents, preparing food and doing laundry."
+For most of these women, the principal reason they became vivandeiras was because their male loved ones had joined as soldiers, and they wanted to take care of them.
 However, the Brazilian government actively worked to minimize the importance of their work by labeling it "service to their male kin, not the nation" and considering it to be "natural" and "habitual."
 The reality was that the government depended heavily on these women and officially required their presence in the camps.
 Poor Afro-Brazilian women also served as nurses, with most of them being trained upon entry into the military to assist male doctors in the camps.
 These women were "seeking gainful employment to compensate for the loss of income from male kin who had been drafted into the war."